olincollege/ideal-company-project/README.md

 # grammy-project-winner
 **The Ideal Company for the Global Fortune 500**

-What does it take to be a great company?
-Is it achieving a great product?
-Maybe hiring great workers who love what they're doing?
-How about a company that institutes a culture of trust?
-Or maybe it's something much more profound like embedding great purpose in the company?
-Although these are great ways to improve your company, beyond these seemingly subjective factors, is it possible to find an "ideal" company based on quantitative facts and numbers?

-In this project, we'll be exploring this area by asking *"What are the most represented characteristics of the top grossing businesses around the world?"* We hope to answer this question to see what are the successful companies across the global to help guide people in the correct direction when starting a company.

-We're basing these "characteristics" by **ownership type**, the **industry type**, and the **headquarters locations** of the various companies.
+In this project, we'll be exploring this area by asking *"What are the most represented characteristics of the top grossing businesses around the world?"* We are going to answer this question by basing these "characteristics" by **ownership type**, the **industry type**, and the **headquarters locations** of the various companies.
 And although it may seem a bit shallow to base it on only these factors, we can state that basing our findings on these factors is a good starting point for anyone who wishes to make a top company across the globe.

 **DOWNLOAD PREREQUISITES**